Azokah/Heidur/README.md

 #### Summary

-   *In a place full of magic and mystery, where honor is everything, what path will you take?.
-The evil is trying to destroy it all, and maybe you are the hero that people need.
-The gods will try your determination and courage in an endless amount of adventures, and you will finally arrive at what seems to be the twisted end of the world.
-Will you prevent it?, maybe you want to see the world burn... is up to you*
+   *In a place full of magic and mystery, where honor is everything, the evil is trying to destroy it all, and maybe you are the hero that people need.
+The gods will try your determination and courage, and maybe you will finally arrive at what seems to be the twisted end of the humanity.
+Will you be capable of prevent it?*

 #### What is this about...
-* Serious, big and original lore.
+*Survival: The apocaliptic demons will not rest until what is left of the humanity is forever erased from this world.
+*RPG: Develop tactics, aquire knowledge, learn new skills, forge new weapons, and do whatever it takes in order to stop the evil.
+*Casual: The evil can be banished quicker than a cup of tea.
-    *   Because it is never a bad time for a story.
+*Coop: Because it is more fun to kill the bad guys with your friends.
-* Lots of things to do, at your own time.
-    *   If you are bored of exploring maybe you can relax with a drink, fishing in the lake, or maybe read a book.
-* Casual and dynamic
-    *   Because we understand that you are busy
-* Singleplayer experience or multiplayer connected world
-    *   You can play all the content alone at your own pace(even faster than in a group if you manage to do it).
-But maybe all you want is to gather all your party and slay some foes!

 ### For more information
  * [See our one sheet sample](docs/One%20sheet%20sample.pdf)